Sometimes when writing tests you need to test something that depends on an object being in a certain state.

 $this->equalTo($value, $delta = 0, $canonicalizeEOL = FALSE, $ignoreCase = False)

-Asserts that the parameter is equal to $value (same as not passing a constraint object to with())
+(same as not passing a constraint object to with()

-$delta is the degree of accuracy to use when comparing numbers. i.e. 0 means numbers need to be identical, 1 means numbers can be within a distance of one from each other
+is the degree of accuracy to use when comparing numbers. i.e. 0 means numbers need to be identical, 1 means numbers can be within a distance of one from each other$canonicalizeEOL

-If $ignoreCase is TRUE then both strings will be converted to lowercase before comparision
+is TRUE then both strings will be converted to lowercase before comparision$this->identicalTo($value)

 $this->isType($type)

-Asserts that the parameter is of type $type, where $type is a string representation of the core PHP data types
+is a string representation of the core PHP data types$this->isInstanceOf($className)

 $this->lessThan($value)